jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10.5.md

 ## We're not done yet

-As [Joshua explained in his blog post](https://jellyfin.org/posts/jellyfin-in-2019/), we're really excited to see how our whole community is evolving, and we're impressed by how far we got since we first started.
+As [Joshua explained in his blog post](https://jellyfin.org/posts/jellyfin-in-2019/), we're really excited to see how our whole community is evolving, and we're impressed by how far we've gotten since we first started.
 Things are going really quick, and this release just proves that.

 In this post, I mentioned some of the people that contributed a lot of making this version possible.
 However, it's completely unfair if only they're mentioned, as this has been a community work.
 That's why I want to take advantage of this blog post to say thank you, in behalf of all the project